GeorgeNance/GeorgeNance/README.md

 *Quote of the hour:*
-> ### Don't worry about anything.
-Just do what you can and be the best you can be.
+> ### Software is usually expected to be modified over the course of its productive life.
+The process of converting one correct program into a different correct program is extremely challenging.
 >
 > ~ *Douglas Crockford*